-Shotcrete The specified thickness of the shotcrete shall be placed to create a minimum 75 mm thick and an average of 100 mm thick layer to stabilize fractured rock and support rock overhangs at the locations as, unless otherwise specified in the Contract Documents.
+The specified thickness of the shotcrete shall be a minimum of 100 mm, unless otherwise specified in the Contract Documents.

 During the application of the shotcrete, a steady continuous flow of shotcrete shall be maintained.
-Any predampened mixture that is not used within one half hour shall not be incorporated into the work.

 For dry mix shotcrete, any predampened mixture which is not utilized within 30 minutes, shall be rejected and shall not be incorporated into the work.
 When wet mix shotcrete is transported to the site by means of agitating or mixing equipment, discharge of the shotcrete shall be completed within 1.5 hours after introduction of the mixing water to the cement and aggregates, except when the air temperature is greater than 28 °C and the concrete temperature is greater than 25 °C, the concrete shall be discharged within 1 hour after the introduction of the mixing water.
 Use of retarders does not change the specified concrete discharge time.